-- 76. Private funding is a form of citizen participation as it allows individuals to freely express their support for a political party or a candidate of their choice through financial and inkind contributions.
+- 92. Private funding is a form of citizen participation as it allows individuals to freely express their support for a political party or a candidate of their choice through financial and inkind contributions.
 The Guidelines on Political Party Regulation provide that the "funding of political parties is a form of political participation, and it is appropriate for parties to seek private financial contributions, i.e., donations (...).
 With the exception of sources of funding that are banned by relevant legislation, all individuals should have the right to freely express their support for a political party of their choice through financial and in-kind contributions.
 However, reasonable limits on the total amount of contributions may be imposed and the receipt of donations should be transparent [...]
-Legislation mandating donation limits should be carefully balanced between, on the one hand, ensuring that there is no distortion in the political process in favour of wealthy interests and, on the other hand, encouraging political participation, including by allowing individuals to contribute to the parties of their choice."
-116 - 77.
-In order to ensure integrity in the financing of political parties and election campaigns, it is common to set donation limits for contributions given by natural (and legal) persons, personal contributions to candidates' personal campaigns and to ban certain types of donations (from foreign or anonymous sources, legal entities, and corporations with government contracts or partial government ownership).
-It is good practice to cap the amount individuals (and legal entities) can contribute, yearly, to a political party or an electoral campaign/candidate.
-A balance needs to be struck between allowing individuals to finance electoral and political activities, in line with international standards and good practice, and avoiding electoral/political actors' over-dependence on a small number of large donors, which is unhealthy for political parties and democracy. - 78.
+Legislation mandating donation limits should be carefully balanced between, on the one hand, ensuring that there is no distortion in the political participation, including by allowing individuals to contribute to the parties of their choice."137 - 93.
+In order to ensure integrity in the financing of political parties and election campaigns, it is common to set donation limits for contributions given by natural (and legal) persons, personal contributions to candidates' personal campaigns and to ban certain types of donations (from foreign or anonymous sources, legal entities, and corporations with government contracts or partial government ownership).138 It is good practice to cap the amount individuals (and legal entities) can contribute, yearly, to a political party or an electoral campaign/candidate, as well as to establish a certain cooling off period (for example, of five years) during which corporate entities are restricted from entering into contracts before and after making donations to a political party. - 94.
+A balance needs to be struck between allowing individuals to finance electoral and political activities, in line with international standards and good practice, and avoiding electoral/political actors' over-dependence on a small number of large donors, which is unhealthy for political parties and democracy. - 95.
 Article 3.1.13 of the Law defines donations as monetary and non-monetary assets, services, payment discounts, and exemptions given to parties without repayment.
 Cash donations are prohibited, and all contributions must go through party bank accounts (Article 33.2).
 Non-monetary donations, as defined in Article 33.3, include items provided free of charge or below market value, such as event costs and sponsorships.
-The requirement to assess their value based on market prices aligns with international good practice and helps prevent circumvention of expenditure ceilings.118
+The

-115 ODIHR-Venice Commission 2022 Joint Opinion, para.
+136 ODIHR-Venice Commission 2022 Joint Opinion, para.
 98; see also ODIHR-Venice Commission, Joint opinion on draft amendments to the legislation concerning political parties of Armenia, CDL-AD(2020)004, para.
 38.

-^{116 2020} Joint Guidelines on Political Party Regulation, paras.
+^{137 2020} Joint Guidelines on Political Party Regulation, paras.
 209 and 213.

-^{117 2020} Joint Guidelines on Political Party Regulation, paras.
+^{138 2020} Joint Guidelines on Political Party Regulation, paras.
 209-217.